Edward Hume Townsend (626)

 (1) Susan was born on 31 January 1805 and died on 10 December 1882 at Cuilnaconartha.

-(1a) A resident or political agent was an official of the East India Company (and after 1813, the British Government), who was based in a princely state and who served as part-diplomat, part-adviser to the native ruler, and part monitor of activities in the princely state.
+(3).
+A Resident or Political Agent was an official of the East India Company , who was based in a princely state and who served as part-diplomat, part-adviser to the native ruler, and part monitor of activities in the princely state.
+An important part of their duties was Jamabandi - a record of ownership, cultivation etc. They also adjudicated in kutcherry (katcheri) - Hindu courts of law).
+Details of the system of governance in the East India Company can be seen in the article Company Rule in India.

 'An Officer of the Long Parliament' Ch XII p.270 -72 refers.